R-Nika/SWToolkit/README.md

 ## Suggestions
 If you have any features you'd like to see added or run into any issues, feel free to reach out in the [**SMF Discord**](https://discord.gg/mFY8Wuk).
 My username is **Nika**.

+And if you enjoy my work and want to support me, feel free to [buy me a coffee](https://studio.buymeacoffee.com/dashboard) 😊